BehrozKarim/blogApp/README.md

 * Database initialization

-* How to run the test suite
+* How to run the test suite : Open blogApp folder and run " rails s" on terminal

 * Services (job queues, cache servers, search engines, etc.)